sambody/mockup-presentation/README.md

 With the overall structure and  jquery magic already in place, I have made the following changes:

-- changed the content and appearance of the navigation bar, and moved it to the bottom to be less intrusive;
+- changed the content and appearance of the navigation bar, and moved it to the bottom of the screen to be less intrusive;
 - changed the behavior of the prev/next buttons slightly - the last mockup leads to the first and vice versa (this infinite looping can be undone by changing the variable "infinite" to "false" in the javascript)
-- Inline images instead of background images - no need to add height manually.
+- Use of inline images instead of background images - no need to add height manually.
 Parent divs around the images are injected automatically with jquery.
 All centered without horizontal scrollbar, even when wider than the browser screen.
 - Changed to html5 doc type, moved css and js to external files, etc.

 That's it, for now.